mk-Guvi/Rust-Learnings/readme.md

 - **Standalone Executables**:
   Rust-generated executable files can run on systems without Rust installed, unlike some other languages (e.g., Python, JavaScript), which require their respective runtime environments.

+- **Prelude**:
+  Rust provides a set of commonly used methods and traits that are available in the global scope by default.
+This collection is known as the Prelude.
+For example, the `String::new` method is part of the Prelude.

+- **Crates**:
+  Crates are collections of Rust code.
+There are two types of crates: binary crates and library crates.
+Binary crates can be executed directly, while library crates are meant to be integrated into projects but cannot be executed on their own.

+-- **Semantic Versions**:
+   Rust crates use semantic versioning.
+For example, in version 0.8.6, the 0 refers to the major version, indicating changes that might remove old functionalities.
+The 8 refers to the minor version, representing updates that add new features without breaking existing functionality.
+The 6 refers to the patch version, which addresses bug fixes.